practicaldsc/fa24/portfolio/index.md

 - `iframe` stands for "inline frame"; it allows us to embed HTML files within other HTML files.
 - You can change the `width` and `height` arguments, but don't change the `frameBorder` argument.

-Refer [here](https://github.com/surajrampure/dsc80-proj3-test1) for a working example.
+Refer [here](https://rampure.org/dsc80-proj3-test1/#assessment-of-missingness) for a working example (and [here](https://github.com/surajrampure/dsc80-proj3-test1) for its source code).

 {: .note }
 Try your best to make your plots look professional and unique to your group – add axis labels, change the font and colors, add annotations, etc. Remember, potential employers will see this – you don't want your plots to look like everyone else's!
 If you'd like to match the styles of the `plotly` plots used in lecture (e.g. with the white backgrounds), you can import and use the `lec_utils.py` file that's in the `homeworks/portfolio` folder of our public repo, alongside `template.ipynb`.